 Click Here for tab for Wish You Were Here

 The song itself has a wonderful, melancholic feel.
 Lyrically discussing how to be free in yourself and enjoy life.
-There’s quite a lot of guitar layering in the composition of the song which is perfect if you’re playing with a looper, or have a friend performing with you, especially if they have a 12 string guitar to match the recording.
+There’s quite a lot of guitar layering in the composition of the song which is perfect if you’re playing with a looper, or have a friend performing with you (ideally with a 12-string guitar to match the recording).
 It also has a very emotive chord progression that pulls on the heartstrings and can easily hold the audience’s attention.

 Bad Liar – Imagine Dragons